Scissor-tailed Flycatchers are spectacular and widespread along the Upper Texas Coast. Photo: Stéphane Moniotte

 The migrants alone would draw birdwatchers to this area, but amazingly there’s more: nearby pine woods and cypress swamps are home to some of North America’s most sought-after breeding birds.
 Texas and Louisiana in April are simply full of birds.

-Days 2-6: We’ll leave the morning of Day 2 for Winnie, our base for explorations of the Upper Texas and Louisiana coasts.
+Days 3-6: After searching for Bachman’s Sparrows in Angelina National Forest early this morning and perhaps more searching for warblers, we’ll leave the Jasper area for Winnie, our base for explorations of the Upper Texas and Louisiana coasts.
 These days will be varied and, we hope, spectacular.
-The central focus will be Sabine Woods and High Island, celebrated landbird migrant traps but ones that require special weather to produce a major fall of birds.
+The central focus will be Sabine Woods and High Island, celebrated landbird migrant traps but ones that require special weather to produce a major fall-out of birds.
 If we’re lucky, cuckoos, thrushes, vireos, warblers of 25 or more species, tanagers, buntings, and orioles will fill these small woods and provide a memorable birdwatching experience.

 As High Island and Sabine Woods tend to have more migrants in the afternoon, we’ll spend several mornings looking at waterbirds.
 The heronry at nearby Smith Oaks offers intimate looks at nesting Roseate Spoonbill, Snowy and Great Egrets; mudflats and beaches can hold thousands of herons, gulls, terns, and shorebirds of up to 20 species including Piping and Wilson’s Plovers, often American Oystercatcher, and sometimes thousands of brilliant American Avocets.
-Flooded rice fields near Winnie can host large numbers of shorebirds, including American Golden-Plover and Pectoral Sandpiper, often joined by Buff-breasted Sandpipers and sometimes White-rumped Sandpiper and Hudsonian Godwit.
-The wonderful marshes at Anahuac National Wildlife Refuge are recovering from the ravages of Hurricane Ike and are home to Least Bittern, White-faced Ibis, Clapper and King Rails, Purple Gallinule, Seaside, Nelson’s Sharp-tailed, and sometimes Le Conte’s Sparrows, and, if conditions are right, Yellow and just possibly Black Rail.
+Flooded rice fields near Winnie can host large numbers of waders, including American Golden-Plover and Pectoral Sandpiper, often joined by Buff-breasted Sandpipers and sometimes White-rumped Sandpiper and Hudsonian Godwit.
+The wonderful marshes at Anahuac National Wildlife Refuge are recovering from the hurricanes in 2017,and are home to both Fulvous and Black-belied Whistling-Ducks, Least Bittern, White-faced Ibis, Clapper and King Rails, and Purple Gallinule.
+There are also a few small woodland patches around the marsh that can be good for migant landbirds.

-Day 7: After a final full day in the field on the Upper Texas Coast, we’ll return to Houston.
+Day 7: After a final full day in the field on the Upper Texas Coast, we’ll return to Houston via the Trinity River bottoms where we sometimes find a Swallow-tailed Kite.
 Night in Houston.

 Day 8: The tour concludes this morning in Houston.

-Note: There will be an optional Day 8 early morning in Jones State Forest, a short distance north of Houston Intercontinental Airport.
+Note: There will be an optional Day 8 early morning birding in Jones State Forest, a short distance north of Houston Intercontinental Airport.
 Red-cockaded Woodpeckers have for years been almost assured here and this will be our back-up in case we missed them in the Angelina National Forest.
 Red-headed Woodpeckers are usually present here along with a variety of woodland species.
-We’ve even encountered territorial Sharp-shinned Hawks on multiple occasions.
+We’ve even encountered territorial, and likely breeding, Sharp-shinned Hawks on multiple occasions.